Asymptotics of linear differential systems and application to quasi-normal modes of nonrotating black holes: Conclusion

 The principle of this algorithm is to transform the differential system, via successive changes of functions, until it can be written in an explicitly diagonal form, up to the required order (in the small parameter characterising the asymptotic regime).
 This procedure automatically provides the combination of the metric perturbations that encapsulates the physical degree of freedom in this asymptotic region and enables one to separate the ingoing and outgoing physical modes.
 Although we have worked in the standard Regge-Wheeler gauge, the same approach would work similarly for any other gauge choice.

-Beyond its application to the perturbations of black holes, this systematic approach to the asymptotic behaviour could be very useful for many problems in physics.
+Beyond its application to the perturbations of black holes, this systematic approach to the asymptotic behaviour could be very useful for similar problems in other domains of physics.
 This is why we have devoted the last part of this paper to a pedagogical presentation of the algorithm, with a few illustrative examples.

 For black holes, the knowledge of the asymptotic behaviour of the perturbations is an indispensable first step in the determination of the quasi-normal modes.
 Indeed, these modes are characterised by the following boundary conditions: a purely outgoing behaviour at spatial infinity and purely ingoing behaviour at the horizon.
-Imposing these boundary conditions, we have shown that the quasi-normal modes can be found numerically, without resorting to the Schr\"odinger-like formulation, providing an alternative approach to the standard method.
+Imposing these boundary conditions, we have shown that the known quasi-normal modes can be recovered numerically, without resorting to the Schr\"odinger-like formulation, thus providing an alternative approach to the standard method.
+We stress that our rudimentary numerical calculation was simply to illustrate the feasibility of this new approach, without trying to reach the precision and efficiency of the powerful numerical methods that have been developed in the traditional approach.

 This novel approach could be especially useful in the context of generalised black hole solutions, for instance in modified gravity theories, where the equations of motion for the perturbations are different and extra fields can be present.
-In a companion paper, we have applied the same algorithm for a few black holes solutions within scalar-tensor theories that belong to the most general known family: DHOST (Degenerate Higher-Order Scalar-Tensor) theories.
-For the polar modes, we were not able to rewrite the equations of motion in the form of a Schr\"odinger-like system and this new approach thus becomes invaluable in order to identify the corresponding quasi-normal modes.
+In a companion paper, we have applied the same algorithm to a few black holes solutions within scalar-tensor theories that belong to the most general known family: DHOST (Degenerate Higher-Order Scalar-Tensor) theories.
 The same method could be applied to the study of other types of black holes, or even completely different physical systems.

+As a final remark, let us stress that this approach could be used to get some analytical insight on the asymptotic behaviour of the modes by looking directly at the structure of the matrix coefficients that are relevant.
+In this sense, it might provide a pre-diagnosis tool to explore the healthiness of some black hole solutions without resorting to a full numerical investigation.